 Following the 7.2 magnitude earthquake that struck southwest Haiti on the morning of 14 August 2021, the extent of the damage to local telecommunications infrastructure is still unclear.
 In order to support the delivery of assistance to those affected by the earthquake, the Global ETC has been coordinating with its partners globally and on the ground to assess any ICT support required for the response.
 Local partners, including UNICEF and World Vision are mobilized and assessing the situation on the ground.
-Télécoms Sans Frontières and WFP have deployed staff to Haiti to support the ICT response, and planning is underway for missions by several other ETC partners.
+Emergency.lu, Ericsson Response, Télécoms Sans Frontières, Help.NGO, ITDRC, MSB, the Finnish Red Cross, WFP and others deployed staff to Haiti to support the ICT response.

 The map on this page highlights the locations of the most severe impacts of the earthquake and illustrates the logistical challenges that damaged roads pose for responders attempting to access the area.

-The Disaster Connectivity Map for Haiti, is being updated hourly to show the current state of the telecommunications network in the country.
+The Disaster Connectivity Map for Haiti has gathered information on the state of the telecommunications network in the country in the month following the earthquake.
 The map is an initiative of the International Telecommunications Union (ITU) and the ETC with support from the Global System for Mobile Communications Association (GSMA).